-South Korea: Anger and jubilation as Seoul wakes up to life without Park
+South Korea: Cheers, tears as Seoul wakes up to life without Park

 With Park out, South Koreans' attention is now turning to what leadership the next election will usher in, and how the new leadership will handle relationships with the US and North Korea.

-The capital was quiet Saturday morning, after police flooded the streets of Seoul in the wake of violent protests Friday by pro-Park supporters, which resulted in the deaths of three protestors.
+Police presence in Seoul was heavy Saturday, after violent protests following the court's ruling which resulted in the deaths of three demonstrators.

-At two semi-permanent protest camps mere blocks apart, anticipation is high for twin events planned Saturday afternoon: a protest by Park's supporters, and a celebratory rally led by trade unions.

-The latter demonstration is expected to attract many of the hundreds of thousands of people who turned out in December to demand Park's ouster.

-In a crowd of tents outside Seoul City Hall, supporters of Park were defiant but fearful for the future.

-They waved South Korean and American flags and sang then national anthem to protest the Constitutional Court's order.
+Pro-Park groups staged an angry demonstration outside Seoul City Hall early Saturday, singing the national anthem and waving Korean and American flags.

+But as the sun went down the mood of the city was jubilant, as thousands flocked to a giant celebratory rally on the historic Gwanghwamun Square.

+At a far smaller rally in support of Park earlier in the day, the mood was strikingly different.

-"We impeach the impeachment," a presenter shouted from the stage outside city hall.
+"We impeach the impeachment," a presenter shouted from the stage outside Seoul City Hall.

 Demonstrators, many of them in tears, were encouraged to introduce themselves to each other for the "struggle ahead."